Skip to main content

 9. Copy the API key to a safe place

-Setting up in Intruder
+Setting up Intruder

 1. Click 'Add' on the Azure DevOps integration card